FUn_Article_HowOatMilkIsMade_Banner_1.jpg

 What makes barista oat milk different?

-The reason dairy milk foams is largely a product of its high protein and fat content.
-For non-dairy milk alternatives that are used for steaming or frothing, the use of thickeners and gums is common in addition to vegetable oils to make up for a naturally lower protein and fat content.
+Dairy milk foams because of its high protein and fat content.
+For non-dairy milk alternatives that are used for steaming or frothing, the use of thickeners and gums is common, in addition to vegetable oils, to make up for a naturally lower protein and fat content.
 These thickeners and gums are added to help the air bubbles adhere to each other - creating a dense foam that is more similar to dairy versions.

 Compare the environmental footprints of plant-based milk alternatives